lightstep/cloud-native-observability/02 - customers-and-engineers.md

 with dozens of open source and commercial solutions for generating, processing, indexing, and analyzing these logs.
-In addition, certain subsets of these logs are seen as valuable to security teams, who deploy their own suite of tooling to detect anomolies that could indicate system compromise by malicious actors.
+In addition, certain subsets of these logs are seen as valuable to security teams, who deploy their own suite of tooling to detect anomalies that could indicate system compromise by malicious actors.

 Modern observability requires a new approach to these log statements.
 We can't simply discard them out-of-hand, after all.
 Look to work being done in